simul/simul.github.io/ref/simul/clouds/cloudrenderer.md

 This trueSKY space moves in steps equivalent to one horizontal texel.
 The function CloudRenderer::MoveCloudWindow(x,y) does this.
 This should be done when the chosen viewpoint (this is up to you) moves more than a texel in any horizontal direction.
 This way, we need only update the edges as the window moves.

-**last_interpolation_checksum**  A checksum to see if the interpolated cloud volume is out of date.
+**last_subdivision_checksum**  A checksum to see if the interpolated cloud volume is out of date.
 This may fail every frame if time is moving continuously - that's ok.